funnelbranch/funnelbranch-script/README.md

 funnelbranch.destroy();
 ```

+Note that if you're using the automatic script tag initialization,
+the Funnelbranch instance is automatically available as `window.funnelbranch`.

-## NPM
+## Frameworks (React, Angular)

-Check out the official [Funnelbranch Script Wrapper](https://github.com/funnelbranch/funnelbranch-script-npm) module for using this script with SPA frameworks like React and Angular.
+Check out the official [Funnelbranch Script Wrapper](https://github.com/funnelbranch/funnelbranch-script-npm) (NPM) module for using this script with SPA frameworks like React and Angular.